All Episodes

 And, you know, we're also learning something else.

-Now I think by now, this being May, the next year we would have known had that been a big problem.
+Now, I think by now, this being May, the next year, we would have known had that been a big problem.

 Well, the New York Post on Saturday did an investigative piece that the Biden CDC actually changed their own guidance on school reopenings after getting pressured from the teachers' unions.

-Uh now that we've done now that we've found these emails between the CDC and the American Federation of Teachers.
+And the powerful teachers union, their full court press preceded what was the federal agency putting the brakes on a full reopening of in-person classrooms now that we've found these emails between the CDC and the American Federation of Teachers.

-And they show a flurry of activity between the CDC director, her top advisors, and union officials with Biden Brass being looped in at the White House.
+And they show a flurry of activity between the CDC director, her top advisors, and union officials with Biden brass being looped in at the White House.

-You know, there's been a lot of talk, for example, about Joe Biden and and wearing masks outside.
+You know, there's been a lot of talk, for example, about Joe Biden and wearing masks outside.

 And, you know, okay, now the White House is saying he's doing it as an extra precaution.